rish-16/tp/docs/UserGuide.md

 **Expected Outcome:**
 ```
 Updated:
-Updated:
 Alex Yeoh; Phone: 87438807; Email: alexyeoh@example.com; Address: Blk 30 Geylang Street 29, #06-40; Tags: [friends]; Medical History: high blood pressure, recorded 28 Oct 2021, diabetes, recorded 28 Oct 2021
 ```

 ---

-### Find a Patient from keywords with Name or Medical History: `pt find [keywords...]`
+### Find a Patient with keywords: `pt find [keywords...]`

-Finds all patients that match any one of the keywords listed
+Finds all patients that match any one of the keywords listed.
+These keywords can come from either the Patient's Name or Medical History.

 **Format:** `pt find [keywords...]`